 The ideal spot for a dust bath is in the run, where it won’t make a mess inside the coop.
 Place it under a roof or covered area to keep the contents (a mix of fine sand, soil, and a bit of diatomaceous earth) dry and ready for use.
 Providing a dedicated spot ensures your chickens can stay clean and pest-free on their own terms.

-Avoid These Common Interior Design Mistakes
+Common Coop Interior Design Mistakes to Avoid

 Designing a chicken coop interior is exciting, but a few common missteps can create headaches for you and an uncomfortable home for your flock.
 Thinking through these potential issues ahead of time will save you a lot of trouble and ensure your coop is a happy, healthy space from day one.
 We’ve all been there, making a small mistake that turns into a big hassle later.
 By focusing on space, airflow, materials, and your own daily routine, you can sidestep the most frequent design flaws and create a coop that works beautifully for everyone.